t184256/not-ready/text/en/06-controlled.md

 "*For how long?
 What's the time, by the way?*"
 "*Almost an hour ago,*" Derevyashko consulted his shiny watch.
- "*Told me that death is death, but she's got a diplomatic mission to run at dawn.
+ "*Told me that death is death, but she's got a diplomatic mission to run at dusk.
    Should we bring her back?*"
 Grip shook his head, a move he didn't think through in advance.